Music-Bot-for-Jitsi/jimmi-api-client/src/DefaultApi.md

 # **instancesIdMusicGet**
 > void instancesIdMusicGet()

-Get details about the running music
+Get details about the status, current track and playlist

 ### Example